chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 - Specifically for AWS Managed Services, set up [AWS RDS Postgresql](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) 13.5 in the same VPC where we have the basion and automate ha node to be created.
 - Specifically for AWS Managed Services, set up [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) of version 1.3 in the same VPC where we have the basion and automate ha node to be created.
 - Specifically for AWS Managed Services, the bastion machine should be in the same vpc as mentioned in `config.toml`, or else do [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
-- Specifically for AWS Managed Services, use a subnet-id in `config.toml` instead of CIDR block, to avoid the subnet conflict.
+- Specifically for AWS Managed Services, use a subnet-id in `config.toml` instead of a CIDR block to avoid the subnet conflict.

 ### Infra Server